So what? What it means is that none of your Flash e-learning courses or courses that contain Flash animations will work.

 But all is not lost.
 You can salvage your Flash courses that have valuable, relevant training content.
 The best way to do this is by converting your Flash courses to HTML5.

-When Steve Jobs decided not to support Flash in any iOS device including Apple’s iPads and iPhones, it was the final blow and most major browsers have either already blocked or are geared to block Flash output.
+When Steve Jobs decided not to support Flash in any iOS device including Apple’s iPads and iPhones, it was the final blow and most major browsers had either already blocked or are geared to block Flash output.
+Apart from mobile incompatibility, Flash eLearning faced several limitations such as security issues and draining battery power.
 Adobe itself has announced that it will discontinue Flash after 2020, and the glorious era of Flash is all set to end.

 In this scenario, do you let go of your Flash courses?
 Definitely not, especially if they have relevant content that is of use to your learners.